John L. Littrell

 John represents individuals and businesses in high-stakes disputes.

-A specialist in white collar defense and investigations, John has handled all types of fraud cases (including wire fraud, bank fraud, tax fraud, mail fraud, health care fraud and securities fraud) as well as corruption and bribery, violations of international trade and export laws, anti-kickback statutes and other regulatory offenses.
-He advises clients under government scrutiny in highly regulated industries, including health care, government contracts, finance, and firearms and explosives.
-He has represented clients from all over the world and led investigations in cases involving extensive conduct abroad.
+A specialist in white collar defense and investigations, John has handled all types of fraud cases (including wire fraud, bank fraud, tax fraud, mail fraud, health care fraud and securities fraud) as well as public corruption and bribery offenses, violations of international trade and export laws, anti-kickback statutes and other regulatory offenses.
+He advises clients in highly regulated industries, including health care, government contracts, and finance.
+He has represented clients from all over the world, including elected officials, professional athletes, health care providers, lawyers, and financial advisors.

 On the civil side, John brings his considerable trial experience to bear when handling civil litigation and business disputes.
 Having tried more than twenty cases to verdict, John prepares every case, big or small, as if it is going to trial.
 This approach quickly exposes the pressure points that make either a favorable verdict or a favorable settlement possible.